-Several Medellin Guru readers asked us to provide a guide to the Cartagena airport – Rafael Núñez International Airport – since Cartagena is a popular tourist location.
+Several Medellin Guru readers asked us to provide a guide to the Cartagena airport – Rafael Núñez International Airport – since Cartagena is a very popular tourist location.
 So, this article is our Cartagena airport guide.

 Note the above photo of inside the Rafael Núñez Cartagena airport is by David Shankbone.

 History of the Rafael Núñez Cartagena Airport (CTG)

 In 1930, SCADTA built an airfield on the island of Manzanillo near Cartagena.
 And by 1940, the company had become Avianca and continued operating from Manzanillo to various domestic destinations.
 But Avianca didn’t permit other airlines to use its airfields.